mrmohitg/myJavaWork/mycoolapp/ReadMe.txt

 Default Scope of Spring Bean is Singleton

 What is Singleton?
 * Spring container creates only one instance of the bean, by default.
 It is cached in memory and all dependency injections for the bean will reference the same bean.

+Bean Life Cycle
+Container Started -> Bean Instantiated -> Dependencies Injected -> Internal Spring Processing -> Your Custom Init Method -> Bean is ready for use -> Container is Shutdown -> Your Custom Destroy Method -> Stop

+Bean Life Cycle Methods / Hooks
+- You can add custom code during bean initialization
+	* Calling custom business logic methods
+	* Setting up handles to resources (db, sockets, file etc)
+- You can add custom code during bean destruction
+	* Calling custom business logic methods
+	* Clean up handles to resources (db, sockets, file etc)

+Init : method configuration
+@PostConstruct

+Destroy : method configuration
+@PreDestroy